 In the Gyrotonic and Gyrokinesis work, you use all of your motor skills.
-Sometimes this work is more useful for an athlete after specific training because you need rehabilitation and to adapt to normal lifestyle.
-This is very important after specific training.
+Sometimes this work is more useful for an athlete after specific training because they need rehabilitation and to adapt to a normal lifestyle.
 I recommend this to all athletes when they finish their sports training.
 They need to do this because if the body is out of balance in one way, you need symmetrical exercise to rehabilitate the joints that were over-trained.

 Cina: How did you come to teach Gyrokinesis for children?

 Victoriya: About 20 years ago I became a trainer for children.
 After I finished my Gyrotonic and Gyrokinesis training, I knew Juliu would like to do something for children because they are really our future and they need to be healthy.